meteor/validated-method/README.md

   name: 'Lists.methods.makePrivate',

   // Schema for the arguments.
 Only keyword arguments are accepted, so the
-  // arguments are an object rather than an array
+  // arguments are an object rather than an array.
+Method throws a
+  // ValidationError from the mdg:validation-error package if the args don't
+  // match the schema
   schema: new SimpleSchema({
     listId: { type: String }
   }),